- Zimbabwe’s 2013 constitution provides for an executive president, limited to serving a maximum of two five-year terms.

 The July 2013 elections were thus supposed to mark a new era for Zimbabwe.
 Although largely peaceful, in contrast to 2008, ZANU-PF won by a greater margin of victory than many had predicted.
 Mugabe obtained 61% of the vote in the presidential elections, ahead of Tsvangirai on 35%, while ZANU-PF secured 196 seats in the House of Assembly, well ahead of the MDC-T on 70.
 In the Senate, ZANU-PF took 37 seats to 21 for Tsvangirai’s party.
 Analysts disagree as to whether this outcome was the result of ZANU-PF adopting new strategies, the MDC losing credibility, or irregularities with the electoral roll and voting procedures.

 A nomination court will sit on 14 June to determine which candidates are eligible to contest the elections.
-If, as is likely, more than two candidates stand for the presidency, then one candidate must obtain more than 50% of the vote, otherwise a second-round run-off will be held.
-Although the incumbent was never regarded as popular (indeed, he lost when standing for parliament in 2000 and 2005), since replacing Mugabe as president, Mnangagwa has been able to count on a great deal of goodwill among Zimbabweans hopeful for a new future.
+If, as is likely, more than two individuals stand for the presidency, then one candidate must obtain more than 50% of the vote, otherwise a second-round run-off will be held.
 Given that support for Mnangagwa is concentrated in Midlands and Masvingo provinces, opposition politician David Coltart has speculated that ZANU-PF will struggle to maintain its level of support in the three Mashonaland provinces which historically backed Mugabe.
 Mnangagwa has not been aided in this task by the entrance of the National Patriotic Front, a new party supposedly backed by those loyal to Mugabe.
 Turn-out is likely to determine whether Mnangagwa can win an absolute majority in the first round and thus avoid a run-off.